lunatask/lunatask/README.md

 #### Integrate with Development Tools

 How great would it be if all code reviews you were asked to do on Github would automatically appear in your task list?
+Or JIRA tickets?
+Trello cards?
 Well, it's coming.

 #### Integrate Your Calendar